 - Lamb Prep: Peel garlic and slice into thin slivers.
 Insert each into a tiny slits in the meat.
 Tie up the cut and sprinkle with pepper on all sides (save the salt for seasoning at the table – salting the meat before cooking pulls out the liquids from the meat that would otherwise flavor it (3)), followed by a rub of crushed dried rosemary or other herb(s).
 Another option is to grind the pepper with the rosemary and other herbs.

-- Veggies: Cut carrots and celery stalks into 1″ pieces, cut onion into 1″ wedges.
+- Carrots and celery stalks into 1″ pieces;

-- You can also add potato wedges, but parboil them first, about 5 – 10 minutes, depending on size.
+- Potatoes (if using): into 3 – 4 wedges.
+Parboil them, about 5 – 10 minutes, depending on size, before arranging them in roasting pan.
 If using my Roasted Potatoes with Garlic & Rosemary recipe, scatter rosemary and pressed garlic over potatoes, add a bit of olive oil and toss to combine.

 - Roast: If seared in oven, reduce oven temperature to 325° F (leave at 300°F if doing a reverse sear), or reduce to 200° – 300°F for slow-roasting.
 Cooking times are for rare.

-- If slow roasting at 200°F, it will take about 1 ½ hours to reach 115°F (2).
+- If slow roasting at 200, it will take about 1 ½ hours to reach 115°F (2).
 Remove from oven, tent with foil and let rest up to 2 hours.